 What responsibilities do schools have for student conduct?

-Code of Virginia § 22.1-253.13:7.C.3 requires local school boards to maintain and follow an up-to-date policy manual that includes “standards of student conduct and attendance and enforcement procedures designed to provide that public education be conducted in an atmosphere free of disruption and threat to persons or property and supportive of individual rights.”
+Code of Virginia § 22.1-253.13:7requires that school boards assemble and maintain policies which provide effective learning environments, stipulating that “[t]he standards of student conduct and attendance and enforcement procedures designed to provide that public education be conducted in an atmosphere free of disruption and threat to persons or property and supportive of individual rights.”

 Section 22.1-78 of the Code authorizes local school boards to adopt by-laws and regulations “for its own government, for the management of its official business and for the supervision of schools, including but not limited to the proper discipline of students, including their conduct going to and returning from school.”